Hassan-xl/HTP-Drawing-Analysis-using-YOLO-Vision-Models-RAG/README.md

 Strengths:
 - Stable and reliable
 - Maintains user identity and history
-- Suitable as a baseline solution
+- Suitable as a baseline system

 Limitations:
 - Lacks deep visual understanding